 - You have total control of data extraction.

-Disadvantage of the DTM:
+Disadvantages of using the DTM:

 - Some software decimates the data before object extraction by a factor of five.